ifwe/bruce/doc/build_install.md

 so that your customized PATH setting (as described [here](centos_6_5_env.md#building-and-installing-gcc-482)) is seen and the newer version of gcc is used.
 After performing the above steps, the path to the newly built Bruce executable is now `out/release/bruce/bruce`.
+If you omit `--release` above, you will create a debug build of Bruce.
+Before creating a debug build, you should read [this](dev_info.md#debug-builds).

 ### Building Bruce's Client Library